Alphasud/Ghibli-Movie-Database/README.md

 # Ghibli Studio Movie Database

-This little ReactJS project aims to fetch datas from the Ghibli Studio API.
+This little ReactJS project aims to fetch data from the [Ghibli Studio API](https://ghibliapi.herokuapp.com/).
+Unfortunatly this API seems to be a discontinued projects that was never finished.

 The app is deployed on Netlify at : https://ghiblimovies.netlify.app